What is feline hyperthyroidism?

 Full physical examination

-Neck palpation (goiter detection), cardiac auscultation (murmur, rhythm), blood pressure measurement, weight and body condition assessment.
+Neck palpation (checking for a goiter, an enlarged, palpable thyroid gland), cardiac auscultation (murmur, rhythm), blood pressure measurement, weight and body condition assessment.

 Thyroid hormone measurement